-Risk adjusted discount rate: The discount rate used in the valuation has been determined based on required rates of returns of listed companies in the biotechnology industry (having regards to their stage of development, their size and number of projects) and the indicative reviewed as part of the valuation process outlined above.
+Risk adjusted discount rate: The discount rate used in the valuation has been determined based on required rates of returns of listed companies in the reviewed as part of the valuation process outlined above.

 Expected unit revenues: Expected market sale price of the most comparable products currently available in the market place.
 This assumption is reviewed as part of the valuation process outlined above.